 Questions regarding vehicle values and appeals on tax values must be directed to the

 tax assessor in the county where the vehicle is registered, not NCDMV.

 Although an individual can legally operate their vehicle up to 15 days after their registration expires ("valid through" date), the N.C.
 Division of Motor Vehicle charges a late fee up to $25 on all registration renewals paid after the license plate's expiration date.

 A renewal notice isn’t required to renew a vehicle registration.
 To request a registration notice, however,

 send a message or call NCDMV at (919) 715-7000.

 In addition to paying online, renewals can be made at an

-NCDMV registration office.
-The vehicle’s license plate number and insurance information is required.
+NCDMV license plate agency.
+The vehicle’s license plate number and insurance information are required.

-If a vehicle fails to pass an emissions inspection, its owner may obtain a 10-day trip permit that allows them to drive to an inspection station for re-inspection once issues have been repaired.
+If a vehicle fails to pass an emissions inspection, its owner may obtain from a local license plate agency a 10-day trip permit that allows them to drive to an inspection station for re-inspection once issues have been repaired.